-- Open the Start menu, and then click Settings → Devices → Connected devices → Add a device. - Click the action center icon in the Windows notification area.
+- Open the Start menu, and then click Settings → Devices → Bluetooth & other devices → Add Bluetooth or other device.
+In the Add a device window, click Wireless display or dock.
+Then, follow the instructions on the screen. - Click the action center icon 🗐 in the Windows notification area.
 Click Connect.
 Select the wireless display and follow the instructions on the screen.